Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 A larger value reduces the number of decisions the training algorithm has to consider and, in this simple environment, speeds up training.

-Similar to the steps outlined in the [Getting Started](Getting-Started.md) guide, to train your agent, run the following command before pressing
+To train your agent, run the following command before pressing
 :arrow_forward: in the Editor:

     mlagents-learn config/rollerball_config.yaml --run-id=RollerBall